 Coddington Hall’s A Tower is a co-ed dorm-style residence hall located on-campus as part of the five four-story towers that make up the Roger Williams Complex, which offers five single rooms on the first floor and 23 double rooms with semi-suite shared bathrooms on the second, third, and fourth floors.
 Five of the double rooms have small balconies.

 Garrahy Hall‘s Honors floor is co-ed apartment-style residence hall located on-campus at the corner of Flagg Road and Heathman Road, which includes eight 5-bedroom apartments and one 10-bedroom suite.
 All units include living rooms, bathrooms, and a kitchen.
 Please review the information below for the amenities and costs associated with each type of unit.

 The Honors LLC is open during all school vacations (including Thanksgiving, Christmas, and Spring Break).

 Like the Honors Program itself, the Honors LLC is home to students from different colleges and majors across the university, but who all share an interest in pursuing academic opportunities, including completing the Honors Program.
-Although students may also have classes together, the Honors LLC is conducive to students getting to know each other beyond the classroom walls.
 Students may form study and academic support groups, spend time in their shared lounge, and attend LLC-sponsored programs.
 As in other residence halls on campus, a Resident Advisor (RA) also lives on the floor and helps foster a civil, respectful, inclusive, and healthy residential community.

-Students who can answer “yes” to the following questions are eligible to apply to live in the Honors LLC:
+Students must answer “yes” to ALL the following questions in order to live in the Honors LLC: